Image: Brenda Greene | DOC

 • The location of the seal and how to get to it

-• What is wrong with the seal
+• What appears to be wrong with it

 • The state of the tide